codepath/android_guides/Troubleshooting-Common-Issues.md

 <img src="http://i.imgur.com/ChMkx09.png" width="440" />&nbsp;
 <img src="http://i.imgur.com/AXcdNlW.png" width="440" />

+A more comprehensive guide to every possible way this error can crop up can be found in this [comprehensive troubleshooting guide](http://www.techrepublic.com/blog/software-engineer/a-comprehensive-troubleshooting-guide-for-androids-r-cannot-be-resolved-error/).

 ### Getting "R cannot be resolved" or "resource can not be resolved" errors?